 Source3: Conflicting year 1836 derived from age 45 in the 1881 Ontario census.

-According to the Ingledew family history, he was the youngest? of 4 children.
 His siblings: John Ingledew, Jane Ingledew and Priscilla Ingledew.

 William Din Ingledew was raised in Toronto by Mr. and Mrs. Wilkinson.